 \begin{theoremsection} The universal nondeterministic Turing machine $U$ constructed in the proof of Theorem \ref{theorem4.1} runs within time $O(n^k)$ for any $k\in\mathbb{N}_1$. \end{theoremsection}

-\begin{proof} The simplest way to show the theorem is to prove that for any input $w$ to $U$, there is a corresponding positive integer $i_w\in\mathbb{N}_1$ such that $U$ runs at most steps, which can be done as follows.
+\begin{proof} The simplest way to show the theorem is to prove that for any input $w$ to $U$, there exists a corresponding positive integer $i_w\in\mathbb{N}_1$ such that $U$ runs at most steps, which can be established as follows.

-On the one hand, if the input $x$ encodes an $n^k+k$ time-bounded nondeterministic Turing machine, then $U$ turns itself off mandatorily within steps by the construction, so the corresponding integer $i_x$ is $k$ in this case (i.e., $i_x=k$).
-This holds true for all polynomial-time nondeterministic Turing machines as input with $k$ to be the order of that corresponding polynomial-time nondeterministic Turing machine.
+On the one hand, if the input $x$ encodes an $n^k+k$ time-bounded nondeterministic Turing machine, then by construction $U$ turns itself off mandatorily within steps; thus the corresponding integer $i_x$ is $k$ (i.e., $i_x=k$).
+This holds for all polynomial-time nondeterministic Turing machines that appears as input, where $k$ is the degree of that corresponding polynomial of the polynomial-time nondeterministic Turing machine.

-But on the other hand, if the input $x$ does not encode some polynomial-time nondeterministic Turing machine, then the running time of $U$ is within time because $U$ must turn itself off when the counter exceeds steps by the construction, so the corresponding integer $i_x$ is $1$ in this case (i.e., $i_x=1$).
+On the other hand, if the input $x$ does not encode any polynomial-time nondeterministic Turing machine, then by construction $U$ is forced to halt as soon as the counter exceeds $|x|^2$ steps, so $U$ runs within time In this case the corresponding integer is $i_x=1$.

-In both cases we have shown that for any input $w$ to $U$, there is a corresponding positive integer $i_w\in\mathbb{N}_1$ such that $U$ runs at most $|w|^{i_w+1}$ steps.
-Thus, $U$ is a nondeterministic time-bounded Turing machine for any $k\in\mathbb{N}_1$.
-By Lemma \ref{lemma2.1}, there is a single-tape nondeterministic Turing machine $U'$ equivalent to $U$, and $U'$ runs within time for any $k\in\mathbb{N}_1$. \end{proof}
+In both cases we have shown that for any input $w$ to $U$, there exists a corresponding positive integer $i_w\in\mathbb{N}_1$ such that $U$ runs for at most $|w|^{i_w+1}$ steps.
+Consequently, $U$ is a nondeterministic Turing machine that runs in time $O(n^k)$ for any $k\in\mathbb{N}_1$.
+By Lemma \ref{lemma2.1}, there exists a single-tape nondeterministic Turing machine $U'$ equivalent to $U$ that runs within time for any $k\in\mathbb{N}_1$. \end{proof}

-0.2 cm The following theorem is our main result of this section describing the upper bounds result:
+0.2 cm The following theorem is the main upper-bound result of this section:

 \begin{theoremsection} The language $L_s$ is in $\mathcal{NP}$, where $L_s$ is accepted by the universal nondeterministic Turing machine $U$ constructed in the proof of Theorem \ref{theorem4.1}. \end{theoremsection}